RationAI/xopat/modules/webgl/shaders/README.md

 #### shader-specific inherited parameters
 There are parameters common to all shaders and define how the layer is treated.
 Such parameters are specified **directly in** params field (such as custom 'color' in the example above):
- - `channel` - a shader might work only with grayscale values - in that case, it's preferred when the shader uses `sampleChannel()` to respect this value (if set): then, the shader samples the channel given in this parameter
+ - `use_channel` - a shader might work only with grayscale values - in that case, it's preferred when the shader uses `sampleChannel()` to respect this value (if set): then, the shader samples the channel given in this parameter
     - e.g. if `params.channel = "rrr"` the shader will sample the `RED` channel three times and obtain `vec3`

- - `gamma` - a gamma correction value (float), no correction is performed if the value is not set
+And the following filters, where no action is performed if the value is not set.
+The order of definition in the params sets the order of application.
+ - `use_gamma` - a gamma scale applied on the intensities,
+ - `use_exposure` - remapping intensities onto
+ - `use_logscale` - logarithm scale applied on the intensities (safer version of gamma when arg > 1 used)

 #### control wide-supported parameters
 Each control should support three parameters:
  - `title`: name of the control
- - `visible`: whether the user should be allowed to interact with the control (note it still might be visible, maybe rename the variable to _interactive_)
+ - `interactive`: whether the user should be allowed to interact with the control (usually provides no HTML if no interactive)
  - `default`: default value (need not to be necessarily true, however, with simple controls it is advantageous since controls switching will use the same default value)

 ### class `VisualisationLayer`